Search

 What are the penalties for violating EmpCo?

-Violations of EmpCo regulations are primarily pursued by entitled competitors, consumer and competition associations and regularly lead to cease and desist declarations to which companies should respond quickly.
+Violations of EmpCo regulations are primarily pursued by entitled competitors, consumer and competition associations and regularly lead to warnings to which companies should respond quickly.
 If the company does not comply with the warning, there is a risk of injunctions and injunctive relief.
 Under certain circumstances, claims for damages and even fines may also be considered.

 How companies should act now